brightroll/rq/README.md

   * reduce
   * sftp to partner
 * Deploy an update to systems all over the world for user-facing web app (high latency)
-* Periodically rotate send HTTP logs (via Ruby Rack) to a MongoDB box for search
+* Periodically rotate and send HTTP logs to a NOSQL database for search and analysis
 * Verify URLs with Internet Explorer (and take screenshots) on a box controllable via a simple web api
 * Spin up EC2 instances via AWS api